Ivorush/InterIntel/README.md

 ## Hosting

-The application is hosted on Firebase and can be accessed at the following link: [LINK_TO_YOUR_FIREBASE_HOSTED_APP](https://interintel-interview.web.app/)
+The application is hosted on Firebase and can be accessed at the following link: [InterIntel Firebase](https://interintel-interview.web.app/)